scruloose/logging-wrapper/README.md

 For prolonged debugging of a graphical program, (eg trying to track down an infrequent fatal crash bug) you can create a menu item in your desktop environment of choice by duplicating the target program's entry and prepending `logging-wrapper.sh` to the command in the duplicate entry (and name it `<program> (logging)` or similar).
 Any options and arguments received by the script will be passed on as-is to the program when it's launched.
 Setting the logging-wrapper entry as default action for any MIME types associated with the target program should work too.

+logging-wrapper does not do any rotation of the captured log files, deletion of old log files, or anything like that.
+Managing the files generated is left entirely up to the user!

 Happy hunting!

+(No warranty, express or implied; use at own risk; you know the drill.)